Civil Rights and Liberties

 More on Civil Rights and Liberties

-TUCSON—Rep. Raúl M. Grijalva reintroduced the Justice is Not For Sale Act.
-The legislation seeks to defund the private prison industry by barring federal, state, and local governments from contracting with private entities to operate private prisons and detention centers.
+WASHINGTON— Today, Rep. Raúl M. Grijalva reintroduced the Justice is Not for Sale Act.
+The bill would prohibit federal, state, and local governments from contracting with private prison companies and end immigrant family detention.